-WARNING: Do not lubricate throttle and / or brake cable and housings.
+WARNING: Do not lubricate throttle and/or brake cable and housings.

-Lubricate the ski legs at the grease fittings until new grease appears at the joints.
-Oil the spring coupler bolts.
+Lubricate the ski legs at the grease fitings until new grease appears at the oints.
+Coat spring slider cushion with grease.
+Oil the spring coupler bolts, the our (4) ball joints and the two (2) pivots on the main tube of the handlebar.